manuK1777/epicTours/README.md

 # epicTours

-EpicTours is a full-stack web exercise built with Angular 18 (frontend), Node.js (backend), Sequelize, and MySQL.
-The application allows users to manage events and locations with a calendar interface a map, and displays the data also in charts.
+EpicTours is a full-stack web application designed to streamline the management of music tours and events.
+Built with Angular 18 (frontend), Node.js (backend), Sequelize, and MySQL, it empowers users to efficiently organize and manage artists, musicians, crew members, events, venues, and contacts.

+Key features include:

+   - Artist Management: Link artists with musicians, crew members, and events.
+   - Event Coordination: Plan events with single or multiple artists across various venues, including support for festivals with multiple locations.
+   - Venue Database: Maintain a comprehensive list of venues with detailed contact information for seamless communication.
+   - Contact Management: Create and manage contacts for artists, musicians, crew members, and venue bookers.

+EpicTours is tailored to the needs of tour managers, artists, and event organizers, providing an intuitive and centralized platform to simplify complex tour planning​

 ## Table of Contents
 1. [Requirements](#requirements)